harness/ff-elixir-server-sample/README.md

   config: [name: :project2]
 ]")
 ````
-See `supervisor.ex` which adds the above instances to this application's supervisor.
+See `supervisor.ex` which adds the above instances to this application's root supervisor.

 Compile the application
 ```shell